Attending a music recital is a common right of passage for the more affluent parents in our area.

 Doctors are admired as successful people in our society.

 Our materialistic culture also naturally looks for an open display of that success for corroboration.
-That means nice clothes, a nice car, and/or a doctor house.
-It is pervasive for everyone in North America and causes people to spend beyond their means to project the image of success.
+That means nice clothes, a nice car, exotic vacations, and/or a doctor house.
+It is pervasive for everyone in North America and causes people to spend beyond their means to project that image.

 This can be especially acute for physicians as they enter independent practice.